mr-meselmani/gamestop-monitor/README.md

 # Gamestop Monitor

 The **Gamestop Monitor** is a simple Go application that periodically monitors the availability of products on the Gamestop website.
 It collects data from the specified URL and evaluates the availability of products to notify users about any changes in product availability.
-This project utilizes the external dependency, [goquery](https://github.com/PuerkitoBio/goquery), to scrape and parse HTML data.

 ## Features